 Venezuela has achieved high growth rates (5.6% in 2012).
 However, GDP growth slowed to 1.4% in 2013 – according to unofficial figures –and a significant decline is forecast, even resulting in negative growth in 2014 and 2015.

 Among the most important programs that oil resources have helped to finance are the broad-based social programs called Misiones.
 Economic growth and the redistribution of resources associated with these missions have led to an important decline in moderate poverty, from 50% in 1998 to approximately 30% in 2012.
 Likewise, inequality has decreased, reducing the Gini Index from 0.49 in 1998 to 0.39 in 2012, which is among the lowest in the region.

-Nevertheless, Venezuela’s development faces important challenges.
-Its economy is highly vulnerable to fluctuations in international oil prices since oil accounts for over 96% of the country’s exports and generates nearly half of fiscal income.
-Despite high oil prices, Venezuela has experienced fiscal deficits accompanied by an increase in public debt (26% of GDP in 2012, for the central government).
+Nevertheless, Venezuela’s development continues to face important challenges, especially at a time when a contraction was recorded in international oil prices.
+Its economy is highly vulnerable to fluctuations in oil prices since it represents over 96% of the country’s exports and generates nearly half of fiscal income.
+Despite these high prices, Venezuela has experienced fiscal deficits accompanied by an increase in public debt (26% of GDP in 2012, for the central government).
 Likewise, international reserves have fallen, representing less than five months of imports.

 In addition, a strongly expansive monetary policy aligned with fiscal objectives drove up inflation to 56.3% in Venezuela at the end of 2013, the highest rate on the continent.

 - Name: Bolivarian Republic of Venezuela.

 - Other important cities: Maracaibo, Valencia, Maracay, Barquisimeto, Mérida, San Cristóbal and Barcelona-Puerto La Cruz.

 - Area: 916,445 km².